 To further unpack these effects, we employ a Latent Dirichlet Allocation (LDA) topic model to identify 12 distinct news topics.
 Our analysis reveals systematic heterogeneity in media response across topics: after being blocked, treated outlets adopted more negative tones and increased their coverage of politically sensitive topics, particularly human rights, compared to control outlets.
-However, for nonsensitive topics such as markets and economic growth, treated and control outlets showed similar trends in letters from readers, op-eds, and contributions from columnists.
-Because the editorial operation is independent from that of news sections, we examine news and opinion articles separately.

-both tone and coverage frequency.
+However, for nonsensitive topics such as markets and economic growth, treated and control outlets showed similar trends in both tone and coverage frequency.

 Our findings suggest that media coverage becomes more negative when outlets' relationships with Chinese authorities deteriorate.
 Several mechanisms may account for this effect, as we discuss in Section 7.
-First, prior to being blocked, outlets may have moderated their tone on China-related issues or avoided sensitive topics so as to stay in the market.
-The crackdown effectively removed these self-imposed constraints, freeing outlets from concerns about maintaining Chinese market access.
-Second, blocked outlets may have reduced their journalistic resources for China coverage, leading to more opinion-based and less fact-based reporting that often relies on external commentary rather than direct investigation.
-Importantly, these mechanisms are not mutually exclusive and may operate simultaneously, as outlets could both experience reduced self-censorship and resource constraints after being blocked.
-Additionally, the dominant mechanism may vary across outlets depending on their pre-block market position in China, institutional characteristics, and editorial strategies.
+First, prior to being blocked, outlets may have self-censored and moderated their tone on China-related issues to maintain market access.
+The crackdown effectively removed these self-imposed constraints, consistent with both anecdotal accounts and systematic evidence provided in this paper.

+Second, blocked outlets may have reduced their journalistic resources for China coverage, leading to more opinion-based and less fact-based reporting.
+Using Chinese-language platforms as a proxy for pre-crackdown resource investment, we find that outlets that are less likely to adjust their journalistic resources exhibited smaller negative shifts in coverage tone following the blockage.
+These mechanisms-reduced self-censorship and journalistic resources-likely operated simultaneously, with their relative importance varying across outlets.